wangyifan349/X25519-TCP-Chat/README.md

 ### 2. **AES Encryption**
 - Once the shared secret is established, it is used to derive a **symmetric key** using a key derivation function (KDF).
 This symmetric key is then used for **AES (Advanced Encryption Standard)** encryption and decryption.
 - AES is a symmetric encryption algorithm, meaning the same key is used for both encryption and decryption.
+### 2. **AES Encryption**
+- Once the shared secret is established, it is used to derive a **symmetric key** using a key derivation function (KDF).
+This symmetric key is then used for **AES (Advanced Encryption Standard)** encryption and decryption.
+- AES is a symmetric encryption algorithm, meaning the same key is used for both encryption and decryption.
+- In this project, AES is used in **GCM mode (Galois/Counter Mode)**, which not only encrypts the message but also provides authentication through a message authentication code (MAC).
+This ensures both the confidentiality and integrity of the transmitted data.
-- In this project, AES is used in **CBC mode (Cipher Block Chaining)**, which requires an initialization vector (IV) for each message to ensure that identical plaintexts produce different ciphertexts.
-This IV is generated randomly for each message.
+- AES-GCM requires a **nonce** (a unique number used once) for each message.
+This nonce is generated randomly for each message and is used to ensure that identical plaintexts produce different ciphertexts, even if encrypted with the same key.

 ### 3. **Message Transmission**
 - The client and server send encrypted messages over a **TCP** connection.